Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Related Work

 \section{Related Work}

 \paragraph{Emotion theories and psychological grounding.} Emotions have long been studied in psychology as adaptive mechanisms that influence cognition, behavior, and social interaction \cite{damasio_emotion_1998, Gross2011-ht}.
 Emotional intelligence refers to the capacity to recognize, interpret, and manage emotional information in oneself and others \cite{Mayer2004-dt}.
 A large body of work has explored how emotional experiences are structured and expressed in human cognition.
 For example, emotional granularity describes the ability to distinguish subtle affective states and has been linked to improved emotional regulation and social functioning \cite{Hoemann2021-xs}.
-Psychological theories such as Plutchik's psychoevolutionary theory further suggest that complex emotional states arise from combinations of a small set of fundamental emotions \cite{Plutchik1982-pc, Plutchik1980-en}.
+Psychological theories such as Plutchik's psychoevolutionary theory further suggest that complex emotional states arise from combinations of a small set of fundamental emotions \cite{Plutchik1982-pc, Plutchik1980-en}; this model has been a commonly used grounding in recent work.
 These theoretical perspectives highlight that emotions are inherently structured and often co-occur rather than appearing in isolation.

-\paragraph{Emotion understanding in NLP.} Emotion analysis has been widely studied within natural language processing as an extension of sentiment analysis.
-Early work focused on detecting affective states in text through lexicons and classification models \cite{Mohammad13}.
-Subsequent research expanded this task to emotion recognition in conversations and context-dependent settings, emphasizing the importance of discourse structure and speaker interactions \cite{Fu2023-me}.
-Recent work has also explored multimodal approaches that combine textual, acoustic, and visual signals to improve emotion recognition and generation in dialogue systems \cite{liu2024speak, chandraumakantham2024multimodal}.
-These studies demonstrate that emotional signals are often distributed across multiple modalities and contextual cues.
+\paragraph{Emotion Understanding in NLP.} Emotion analysis has evolved from lexicon-based classification \cite{Mohammad13} to context-dependent, perspective-aware, and multimodal recognition \cite{Fu2023-me, yeo-jaidka-2023-peace, yeo2025understanding, liu2024speak, chandraumakantham2024multimodal}.
+To capture interconnected affective signals, recent frameworks emphasize multi-label settings and structured relationships, such as Plutchik-grounded models \cite{belay-etal-2025-evaluating, xue-etal-2025-jnlp, chang-BEAM}.
+Concurrently, the rise of large language models (LLMs) has shifted research toward evaluating their broader capacity for emotional intelligence, including affect-aware reasoning and empathy \cite{sabour-etal-2024-emobench, sorin2024large}.
+While studies indicate LLMs can internally represent and process ambiguous emotional cues \cite{hong2025ambiguity-aware, reichman2026emotion}, their performance remains highly sensitive to contextual nuances and evaluation design, highlighting the need for more structured benchmarks, especially those that highlight the complexities arising from co-occurrences of emotions.